-The assurance process should utilize an integrated approach working with the technical teams to ensure best practice and consistent evaluations.
-In addition to assistance from staff on characterization of opportunities, the assurance team will also interact with management to aid in opportunity comparison and support their decision-making.
+The assurance process should utilize an integrated approach working with the technical teams to ensure best practices and consistent evaluations.
+In addition to assistance from staff on the characterization of opportunities, the assurance team will also interact with management to aid in opportunity comparison and support their decision-making.

 The following figure outlines the assurance process.

 The process starts with the framing of the exploration project to determine the appropriate work program for evaluation.
-As an input into assurance, there should be methods to detect and rectify flaws in an analysis, and ensure all products (e.g., reservoir models, seismic interpretation and mapping, etc.) adhere to the appropriate standards.
+As input into assurance, there should be methods to detect and rectify flaws in analysis and ensure all products (e.g., reservoir models, seismic interpretation and mapping, etc.) adhere to the appropriate standards.

 One of the cornerstones of the assurance process is early engagement.
 The assurance team will consider the key subsurface risks and uncertainties.
 They will then provide guidance and support to the technical team for best practice pre-drill resource and chance characterization.
-During the assurance review, the aim of the assurance team is to validate the evaluation (e.g., resource distribution and chance of success), providing confidence to the decision makers.
+During the assurance review, the assurance team aims to validate the evaluation (e.g., resource distribution and chance of success), providing confidence to the decision-makers.

-The assurance process should be fit-for-purpose.
+The assurance process should be fit for purpose.
 Organizations should be clear on what the business requires from assurance, and the process should be designed to deliver these objectives.
-For all of the stages, there may be multiple cycles depending upon the scope and complexity of the project.
+For all of the stages, there may be multiple cycles depending on the scope and complexity of the project.
 For example, large complex opportunities typically require several reviews, whereas a small, simple, or inexpensive opportunity may only need a single review.

 Whilst these are indeed important considerations, they are not a problem with assurance itself.
 Any flaws with the design or implementation of the assurance process can all be addressed and alleviated.